risk-first/website/Purpose-Development-Team.md

 But could there be a “general theory” somehow that avoids these contradictions?
 What would it look like?
 I am going to suggest one here:

-> "The purpose of the development team is to improve the [balance of risk](Glossary.md#balance-of-risk) of achieving the business goal as much as possible."
+> "The purpose of the development team is to improve the [balance of risk](Glossary.md#balance-of-risk) for achieving business goals as much as possible."

 Now clearly, the troublesome clause in this statement is “[balance of risk](Glossary.md#balance-of-risk)”.
 So, before we apply this razor to the cases above, let’s cover that concept in some detail, by exploring three toy examples: the roulette table, buying stocks, and cycling to work.